Lawsuits for Biomet Magnum Hip Problems

 According to allegations raised in Biomet M2A Magnum hip lawsuits, these problems were known to the device manufacturer, yet they continued to market the implant as safe and effective.
 Rather than issuing a Biomet Magnum hip replacement recall, the system was aggressively marketed as having advantages over other hip systems.

-BIOMET MAGNUM HIP CLASS ACTION LAWYERS
+BIOMET MAGNUM HIP MASS TORT LAWYERS

 Research has suggested that metal-on-metal hip replacements, such as the Biomet M2A Magnum, are no more effective than traditional implant, yet increase the risk of revision surgery due to large amounts of metallic debris generated by the implant.

 If you, a friend or family member experienced Biomet hip replacement complications or problems following surgery, request a free consultation and claim evaluation to determine whether our law firm may be able to assist with a lawsuit.
 There are no fees unless a recovery is obtained.
-Certain deadlines, known as the statute of limitations, place a limit on the amount of time each individual has to pursue a case.
+Certain deadlines, known as statutes of limitations, place a limit on the amount of time each individual has to pursue a case.